MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 Each of these steps is covered in detail in this document.

-## Create a new security role with reduced privileges
+## Step 1: Create a new security role with reduced privileges

 To take advantage of access teams, the first step is to create a new Dynamics 365 security role with reduced Guides privileges.
 A user assigned this new security role will only have access to guides that have been shared with them directly or via an access team.